WORK

 MY ROLE_

-Sole designer and developer — concept, UX and UI design in Figma, and implementation via vibe coding using Claude Code in terminal and Codex.
+Sole designer and developer — concept, UI in Figma, and implementation via vibe coding with Claude Code.

 SwiftUIAppKitFigmaClaude CodeVibe CodingmacOS